grpc/proposal/L73-java-binderchannel.md

 be communicated with.
 The default policy is to only allow comunnication with the same UID.

-Both OnDeviceChannelBuilder and BinderChannelBuilder take a SecurityPolicy in order to validate the connected-to server's UID.
+BinderChannelBuilder takes a SecurityPolicy in order to validate the connected-to server's UID.

-OnDeviceServerEndpointBuilder and BinderServerBuilder take a ServerSecurityPolicy to validate the UID of each client.
+BinderServerBuilder takes a ServerSecurityPolicy to validate the UID of each client.
 ServerSecurityPolicy allows for a separate SecurityPolicy to be set for each service name.

 ## Rationale